raford/FLITRAP/README.md

 ![](http://i.imgur.com/ihN6pNd.png "Screenshot of FLITrap with an invalid BDSC stock number")

 ## Acknowledgements
 This work is supported in part by the NSF grant DUE-0926721 and NIH-NIMHD grant 5G12MD007592.
 I would like to thank the University of Texas at El Paso's [Undergraduate Participation in Bioinformatics Training (UPBiT)](http://www.bioinformatics.utep.edu/UPBiT/index.php) for giving me the opportunity to participate in bioinformatics research as an undergraduate majoring in statistics.
-Under the mentorship of Professors Ming-Ying Leung and Kyung-An Han, I was given what I feel is a once-in-a-lifetime opportunity to learn more about statistics, computer science, and biology---beyond what was offered in the courses required for my degree.
+Under the mentorship of Professors Ming-Ying Leung and Kyung-An Han, I was given what I feel is a once-in-a-lifetime opportunity to learn more about statistics, computer science, and biology — beyond what was offered in the courses required for my degree.

 ## References
 1. Pfeiffer BD, Jenett A, Hammonds AS, Ngo TT, Misra S. GAL4 driver collection of Rubin Laboratory at Janelia Farm. ([url](http://flweb.janelia.org/cgi-bin/flew.cgi))